MarkIzraylev/2DGravitySimulator/README.md

 2. Click in the place where you want to create a body.
 3. Click in the place where the vector of the initial velocity of the body will end.
 4. Press the mode button again to exit it and run the simulation.
-You can also run ready-made simulations by clicking on the "ready simulations" button and selecting from the list.
+You can also run ready-made simulations by clicking on the "built-in simulations" ("готовые симуляции") button and selecting from the list.

 ### Moving across, zooming in and out
 - To move around the simulation, use the arrows on the keyboard.